 When you opt for this method, make sure you find a location that is not windy.
 You don’t want it to blow the seeds away.

-Sterilize the seeds by baking them in the oven at 16–21°C for approximately an hour.
-Then use warm water to wet the seeds, and drain them well.
+Sterilize the potting medium by baking them in the oven at 16–21°C for approximately an hour.
+Then use warm water to wet the mix, and drain it well.
 After that, sow them across the humid medium and place them in the bright location.
 Expect them to sprout within two to three weeks, but don’t worry if it takes longer than that.

 Recognize and Eliminate Common Pests and Diseases